If you’re wondering where to store precious metals in your home, there are two options to do so:

 More importantly, however, depositories are highly guarded and provide the optimal level of security.
 Security features include restricted entry and monitoring and recording of all activities.

 At most depositories, you can choose between segregated or communal storage.
-Segregated storage means that you keep your precious metals in an individual, private storage compartment.
+Segregated storage means that you keep your precious metals investments in an individual, private storage compartment.
 Communal storage means that you share the storage area with other people.
 However, both options offer the same high level of security.

 Many depositories offer additional protection.
 Auditing and accounting services periodically record and verify the content of each storage compartment to help prevent loss or theft.
 The depository’s insurance policy will cover anything that is missing, and most policies cover theft and damage that occur after your precious metals arrive at the depository.